cbnoc/draft-cbnoc-experimental-chat-over-icmp/draft-cbnoc-experimental-chat-over-icmp.md

 Type

-: 0 for a chat message.
-In ICMP, this value means an echo reply message.
+: 8 for a chat message.
+In ICMP, this value means an echo message.

 Code